01/01/2025

 Tuck everything behind closed cabinet doors in a multipurpose space.
 The hidden vanity in this Gail Davis–designed closet is a fun little surprise that also helps keep you organized.
 The orange mirror picks up the warmth of the curtains and wallpaper accents, while the striped penny tile floor complements the navy paint.

 Keeping your wardrobe behind closed doors in the bedroom can make it feel and look a lot more organized.
-Bonus points for hidden doors that blend into the walls like designer Tim Clarke put in here.
+Bonus points for hidden doors that blend into the walls like designer Tim Clarke put in this closet organization idea.

 In this dream closet designed by Tamsin Johnson, the classic white shades balance the more glamorous elements of the space.
 And while the large windows let the natural light pour in (perfect for getting ready), that means there's less useable wall space, so every inch is precious.
 The built-in benches have storage inside, and the custom corner shelves provide a home for bags.